hcfman/sbts-base/README.md

 * sudo ./make_readonly.sh
 * sudo reboot

-This release is in preparation stage
+This release is in preparation stage. i.e. it's not formally released yet as I'm working on documentation and instructional videos.
+It all works fine but likely you won't know what to do with it just yet.